Property tax: Buying or Selling a property - frequently asked questions

 Under the Education Act, property owners located in an area where a separate school district exists are required to file a School Support Notice.
 A School Support Notice is automatically mailed to the property owner when a change is registered at The Province of Alberta Land Titles Office (i.e. purchase, marriage, divorce, death, legal name change, adding or deleting an owner).
 Visit Property Tax School Support for more information.

 Your lawyer will register the change of ownership at the Province of Alberta Land Titles Office and this information will be transferred to The City of Calgary.
 You do not need to contact The City of Calgary to notify the change.

 Note: Manufactured homes are not registered with the Province of Alberta Land Titles Office.
-Submit your ownership and mailing address change information using a Property Taxes and Manufactured Homes.
+Submit your ownership and mailing address change information using a Manufactured Home Information form.
+Forms are also available from manufactured home park managers.
+For more information, see Property Taxes and Manufactured Homes.

 Yes.
 As the new property owner, you are responsible for paying the property tax.
 Your lawyer should process any adjustments to the property tax at the time of purchase.
 The sale between the buyer and seller is a private contract, the City of Calgary is not involved in the process of adjustments.
 Review your statement of adjustments for any tax adjustment your lawyer processed.
 Contact your lawyer if there are any discrepancies.

 No. The City does not automatically re-issue a tax bill when a property has been purchased.
 If your lawyer, as part of the real estate transaction, has not supplied you with the information, you are responsible to contact the City at 311 or 403-268-CITY (2489) if calling from outside Calgary.